jeromebenton-edu/mnist-onnx/README.md

 3. Add your trained ONNX model
    - Place your `mnist_cnn.onnx` file in `public/models/`

-4. Run the development server (this will copy the ONNX Runtime wasm + mjs files into `public/ort/` automatically)
+4. Run the development server (this triggers a pre-step that copies the ONNX Runtime wasm + mjs files into `public/ort/` automatically)
 ```bash
 npm run dev
 ```

 5. Open [http://localhost:3000](http://localhost:3000) in your browser

    - The app serves the ONNX Runtime assets from `/ort/`.
-If you upgrade `onnxruntime-web`, restart the dev server so the fresh artifacts are copied across.
+If you upgrade `onnxruntime-web`, restart the dev server (or run `npm run copy-ort-assets`) so the fresh artifacts are copied across.

 ## How It Works